-The husband, wife, or legally recognized partner of the Head of Household.
+The husband or wife of the head of household.

-Tax Credit Requirements
+1 ax Credit Requirements

 Any and all matters required by Section 42 or any other agreement made as a condition of receipt of tax credits, whether or not such requirement is explicitly stated in section 42 or regulations thereunder.